 We like to let you know which hikes you should take your kids on when you visit a national park.
 We’ve rounded up hikes in all your favorites (just search the park on our homepage).
 One of our favorite places to hike is Grand Teton National Park.
 If you haven’t visited this park south of Yellowstone, make a plan to do so immediately.
 Here’s a hiking guide to help plan your trip.
 These are our favorite Grand Teton Kid Hikes.

 By far our favorite hike in the Tetons is Moose Ponds.
-We’ve seen moose and beaver both times we’ve hiked this short trail.
+We’ve seen moose, beaver, and bears when we’ve hiked this short trail.
 It starts at the Jenny Lake Visitor Center and you can hike to the ponds and back, or take a loop around.
 Either way, it runs about 2.5 miles.
 If you do one hike in the park, make it this one!

 We like to ride the ferry across Jenny Lake and then walk the 1.0 mile RT trail to Hidden Falls.
 The boat ride is fun, and the trail beautiful.
 The waterfall is always big and worth the uphill climb.
 If you want to skip the boat ride, the trail around Jenny Lake is flat to the Hidden Falls trail, but it makes the trail 5.0 miles RT.